jeffpar/pcjs.v1/_posts/2018-12-28-unerasing-the-norton-utilities.md

 > I solved the label problem by writing a label program that can add, change, or delete volume labels in any format of disk.
 (I added the label command to my utilities set.)

+### September 1983

-And in the September 1983 issue, PC Magazine unveiled a new column, "The Norton Chronicles", described as:
+In the September 1983 issue, PC Magazine unveiled a new column, "The Norton Chronicles", described as:

 > A monthly column by Peter Norton, perhaps the best-known authority on the internal architecture of the IBM PC and PC-DOS.